Sony YAY!

-Sony YAY! is an Indian pay television channel aimed at children, operated by Culver Max Entertainment.
-The channel created for age groups between 6 and 14.
-The channel primarily airs foreign animated series and some animes in native languages.
+Sony YAY! is an Indian pay television channel aimed at children aged between 6 and 14, operated by Culver Max Entertainment.
+The channel primarily airs international animated series in various Indian languages.

 History

-The channel was launched on 18 April 2017, Sony Pictures Networks announced their plans to migrate all Indian animated programming broadcast on the channel as paid content to its digital platform Sony LIV.
+The channel was launched on 18 April 2017 replacing the linear Animax channel in India, with Sony Pictures Networks announcing their plans to migrate all Japanese animated programming broadcast on the channel as paid content to its digital platform Sony LIV.

-Sony YAY! launched Taarak Mehta Kka Chhota Chashmah, an animated show based on the Hindi sitcom Taarak Mehta Ka Ooltah Chashmah on 19 April 2021.

-On 7 June 2021, the channel started airing Bernard with the title Bhaalu Ye Bindass Hai.
+Sony YAY! began airing Taarak Mehta Kka Chhota Chashmah, an animated show based on the Hindi sitcom Taarak Mehta Ka Ooltah Chashmah on 19 April 2021.
+In June 2021, the channel started airing Bernard under the title Bhaalu Ye Bindass Hai.

 Ding Dong Bell Masti Ka Khel premiered on Sony YAY! on 16 August 2021.
 The second season of Taarak Mehta Kka Chhota Chashmah also aired on same date.

 The French animated series Oggy and the Cockroaches started airing on the channel from 11 October 2021.
 In 2021, the channel only aired season 4 and season 3 (remake) of the series.
 With this, a feature film of the series i.e. Oggy and the Cockroaches: The Movie was also premiered on 25 October 2021 on the channel.
 The series airs with Indian dialogues and commentary by Mubeen Saudagar who voices all characters in Hindi version.

 The channel launched the British animated series Horrid Henry in November 2021 with the title Haste Raho Henry.
 Season 6 and 7 of Oggy and the Cockroaches aired on the channel in 2022.

-Sony YAY! also launched Harry & Bunnie in February 2022 with a different title Rabbit Aur Bhalla Fun Hoga Khullam Khulla.
+Sony YAY! also launched Harry & Bunnie in February 2022 under the title Rabbit Aur Bhalla Fun Hoga Khullam Khulla.

 The third season of Taarak Mehta Kka Chhota Chashmah came out on 16 May 2022.
 With this, a tele movie (45-minute-long episode) titled Tapu and the Big Fat Alien Wedding was also premiered on 27 May 2022.

-Sony YAY! started airing the anime series Robotan and a new show HaGoLa on 20 June 2022.
+Sony YAY! started airing the Japanese animated series Robotan and a new show HaGoLa on 20 June 2022.